-If an allegation is determined to be credible, the Council will take immediate and effective measures to end the unwelcome behaviour and/or take action against the perpetrator.
+Where it is found that someone has been subjected to unwelcome behaviour, the Council will take immediate and effective measures to end that unwelcome behaviour and/or take action against the perpetrator.

 The Council is committed to take action if it learns of possible sexual harassment, even if the individual does not wish to make a formal complaint.
 This will also apply to retrospective or historic allegations.